ImmaculatePine/gist-explorer/README.md

 It is split into 2 separate projects:

-  * the first one is a React.js application
+  * the first one is a React.js application which is served by Express.js
   * and the second one is a Rails backend that serves API for labels and manages GitHub authentication

+## Technologies stack

+Application: React + Redux
+Tests: Enzyme + Mocha + Chai

 ## Authentication